pjharberts/Prestons-Fedora-36-Setup/Application-Setup/Gnome-Extensions-App.md

     - History Length: 100
     - Global Shortcut: Super+V
     - Show Indicator: Off
+- "Power Profiles Indicator" by krst
 - "Replace Activities text with username" by deserts
 - "Smart Auto Move" by khimaros
+- "Sound Input & Output Device Chooser" by kgshank
+    - General Settings
+        - Integrate selector with slider: On
+        - Hide selector if there's only one device: On
 - "Tiling Assistant" by Leleat
 	- General
 		- Tile Groups